fluent/fluentd-docs-gitbook/plugins/output/exec_filter.md

 |:--------|:--------|:--------|
 | integer | 1       | 0.14.0  |

-The number of spawned process for `command`.
+The number of spawned processes for `command`.

 If the number is larger than 2, fluentd uses spawned processes by round robin fashion.